Nithin-3/echo-meter/CODE_OF_CONDUCT.md

 ## Our Focus

 This project is for Linux users and contributors.
-Please avoid off-topic discussions, such as promotion of BSD support.
-Let’s keep the focus on making echo-meter great for all Linux environments, especially tiling window managers.
+Please avoid off-topic discussions, Let’s keep the focus on making echo-meter great for all Linux environments, especially tiling window managers.

 ## Reporting Issues